WebDevBernard/AWS-Lambda-Project/README.md

 - [This Reddit post explains how it works.](https://www.reddit.com/r/wow/comments/o5nocw/comment/h2ov91n/?utm_source=share&utm_medium=web2x&context=3)

 - Summary from Reddit post: Calling Raider.io API returns a page count.
 Page count represents the number of pages in Raider.io's rankings for characters who have completed a Mythic+ dungeon.
 Each page contains 20 characters, hence page count multiply by 20 equals the total number of characters that have completed a set of affixes.

-- Example: To find out how many players played during week 13, you would have to know how many players played during week 1 (the only other time these set of affixes occured).

-- Important to understand: Because of limitations with the Raider.io API, you cannot call the API to get a total count for a specific week, only the total count for a specific set of affixes.

 ### How does this app work?